 2018 Western Conference

 June 3 – 6

 We expect to have the conference agenda set by mid-February.
 In the meantime, here are some of the amenities that we hope will persuade you to arrive in Boise early and stay after the conference ends, in order to experience all the city has to offer.
-(You may be aware that Boise was recently recognized as one of the safest cities in the world.
+(You may be aware that Boise was recently ranked #2 on Lonely Planet’s list of best places to visit in the US in 2018 and recognized as one of the safest cities in the world.
 And here is a Washington Post article on things to do in the city.)